whitjord/subnotes/README.md

     "properties": {
       "topic": {
         "description": "A note related to the topic.
+To be parsed as Markdown", "type": "string",
+        "minLength": 1
+      },
+      "note": {
+        "description": "A note.
 To be parsed as Markdown", "type": "string"
       },
       "flashcards": {